Mendelian Genetics

 In the P generation, pea plants that are true-breeding for the dominant yellow phenotype are crossed with plants with the recessive green phenotype.
 This cross produces F1 heterozygotes with a yellow phenotype.
 Punnett square analysis can be used to predict the genotypes of the F2 generation.
 Source: OpenStax Biology (https://cnx.org/resources/83af4d98c6e7004c52f95071a357b686d11dc819/Figure_12_02_02.png)

 Punnett squares illustrate the fact that each pea plant gamete contains only one allele for each trait.
-Even though adult pea plants have two copies of each allele, these two alleles become into different gametes.
-Thus when two gametes come together to create a new plant, each gamete carries one allele resulting in two alleles in the new plant.
+Even though adult pea plants have two copies of each allele, these two alleles separate into different gametes.
+Thus when two gametes come together to create a new plant, each gamete carries one allele, resulting in two alleles in the new plant.
 The idea that each gamete carries only one allele for each trait is the principle of segregation; that is, the two alleles for a particular trait are segregated into different gametes.

 Crosses with two traits and the principle of independent assortment